LAB FELLOWSHIP: Tackling The Barriers

 We select our Fellows because their ideas have the potential to transform the system – but by their nature, this means our Fellows are outliers.
 They will often be told their idea just isn’t possible, or that they should lower their sights.
 It’s like trying to stay standing in a powerful river when everyone else is just going with the flow.
 Leadership in this context requires not just passionate belief in an idea but huge amounts of personal resilience.

 One of the most important things we can give our Fellows is a community of peers who will support them long after the programme is finished, so peer coaching and action learning are key elements of the programme.
-We also use our Socials to introduce Fellows to Lab supporters across and beyond the financial system, building the contacts they’ll need to help them along their journey.
+We also use our regular events to introduce Fellows to Lab supporters across and beyond the financial system, building the contacts they’ll need to help them along their journey.

 There’s an important distinction between simple, complicated and complex challenges*.
 Simple challenges are like baking a cake: the recipe specifies the ingredients and the method, and if you follow the recipe accurately you’ll get the same results every time.
 Complicated challenges are like building a space rocket: a much higher level of expertise is needed and the ‘recipe’ involves complex formulae, but if you launch one space rocket effectively, your likelihood of being able to do the same again is increased.
 Complex problems are like raising children: there’s no correct ‘recipe’ and relationships are just as important as expertise.
 Raising one child successfully gives you no assurance of success with another one – every child is unique.